 Additionally, a growing body of research shows that weightlifters who abuse anabolic steroids have firmer tendons, which may put them at greater risk for tendon damage.

 Apart from discomfort and abscess development at the injection sites, users who inject steroids may have other side effects.
-For example, because of the damage, they cause to the liver, anabolic steroids may also cause jaundice, yellowing the skin or eyes.
+For example, because of the damage, they cause to the liver, anabolic steroids may also cause jaundice, the yellowing of the skin or eyes.

 According to research, Anabolic steroid consumers are more likely than non-consumers to express feelings of worry.
 Modest to high doses of anabolic steroids have also been linked to serious mood ailments like manic depression, hypomania, and major depression.
 Persons with manic symptoms did not exhibit the same pattern of behavior in one research, with most exhibiting minimal psychological change and just a few demonstrating significant impacts.